svenvc/blog/2025-09-17-http-client-settings.md

   post.
 ```

-To conclude, I want to point out two authentication options that might be useful.
+To conclude, I want to point out two authentication options that you will probably need at some point.
 - `ZnClient>>#setBasicAuthenticationUsername:password:`
 - `ZnClient>>#setBearerAuthentication:`

-These allow you to tackle the most commonly used authentication systems used by web services.
+These allow you to tackle the most common authentication schemes used by web services.